Daniel-The-Techy/A-Simple-Admin-Dashboard/README.md

-# A-Simple-Admin-Dashboard made with html, css and a little of javascript...
+# A-Simple-Admin-Dashboard made with Html, Css and Javascript

+A simple Admin Dashboard created using Html and css javascript.